medillcherubs/2015-wordpress-site/README.md

 * [Install MAMP](https://www.mamp.info/en/downloads/)
 * Clone this repo: `git clone git@github.com:medillcherubs/2015-wordpress-site.git`
 * [Download Wordpress](https://wordpress.org/download/)
-* Unzip Wordpress in the `2015-wordpress-site folder
+* Unzip Wordpress in the `2015-wordpress-site` folder
-* Go to `/Applications/MAMP/bin/php`, and rename the folders so that all versions above 5.4.39 have `_X` after the name.
+* Rename the folders in `/Applications/MAMP/bin/php` so that versions above 5.4.39 so they have `_X` after the name.
 This will hide those versions in MAMP's preferences:
   * `php5.4.39`
   * `php5.5.23_X`
   * `php5.6.7_X`